-2 lb. regular greek style yogurt
+2 lb. plain whole milk greek style yogurt

-1lb. regular strained yogurt
+1lb. plain whole milk strained yogurt

 6 tbsp curry powder, (recommended: Ship Madras Curry Powder)